its-anya/telegram-all-forward/README.md

 # telegram-all-forward

 A simple script to forward all the messages of one chat (indivisual/group/channel) to another.
+Made using Telethon.
 Can be used to back up the contents of a chat to another place.

 ## Signing In